 “The mass is constantly exposed to suggestion.
 It reads not the news, but the news with an aura of suggestion about it, indicating the line of action to be taken… Thus the ostensible leader often finds that the real leader is a powerful newspaper proprietor.”

 Lippmann’s reflections on the human mind are at times cynical, but his observations about the inner workings of mass media and the manipulability of popular opinion are hard to fault.
-After identifying a long list of seemingly insurmountable problems with the liberal project, Lippmann came to the conclusion we ought to abandon the marketplace of ideas in favour of a scientifically managed information environment.
+After identifying a long list of seemingly insurmountable problems with the Liberal project, Lippmann came to the conclusion we ought to abandon the marketplace of ideas in favour of a scientifically managed information environment.

 “It is no longer possible to believe in the original dogma of democracy; that the knowledge needed for the management of human affairs comes up spontaneously from the human heart.
 Where we act on that theory we expose ourselves to self-deception, and to forms of persuasion that we cannot verify.”

-Lippmann wanted to refine democracy through a W3 mediating class of objective elites whom he perceived to be less vulnerable to confirmation bias and emotionally driven moral intuitions.
+Lippmann wanted to refine democracy through a World Three mediating class of objective elites whom he perceived to be less vulnerable to confirmation bias and emotionally driven moral intuitions.
 These elites would study human populations scientifically and then curate public opinion toward their expert analysis.
 Public Opinion went on to be extremely influential and is now a seminal text for several academic fields.

 Lippmann wasn’t alone in his studies of media and meaning at the time, as propaganda techniques were being developed all around the world.
 One might view the totalitarian regimes of the decades that followed Lippmann’s book as experiments in how far pseudo-environments could be manipulated via mass media technologies.